-Eastern Teaberry is a small plant with simple leaves, the dark green leaves are thick and have shiny coating on them.
+Eastern Teaberry is a small plant with simple leaves, the dark green leaves are thick and have a shiny coating on them.
 They produce a bright red fruit with a minty aroma.
-Gaultheria procumbens‘ white, bell shaped flower blooms from early to late Summer.
+Gaultheria procumbens‘ white, bell-shaped flower blooms from early to late Summer.

 Digestive, Antispasmodic, Antiseptic, anti-inflammatory, anti-rheumatic, carminative.

 The leaves and fruit contain methyl salicylate, just like creeping snowberry, it has similar effects to aspirin in treating pain from rheumatism and arthritis.
 Warning: If you take anticoagulants, avoid drinking any eastern teaberry tea, and avoid eating any of the fruits.
-The carvone, isopropanol I & II, selinene and limonene found inside the plant is what gives Gaultheria procumbens its pain relieving qualities.
+The carvone, isopropanol I & II, selinene, and limonene found inside the plant are what give Gaultheria procumbens its pain-relieving qualities.

 Where to find Eastern Teaberry: